 Keep an open mind about styles

 Try dresses on to find the shape and size that suits you.
 You may have decided on a particular look you love, but until you try it on, you won’t really know what suits your body shape and overall style.
 A professional sales assistant will listen to your wishes before making suggestions.
 In most shops you can expect to find over a hundred dresses to choose from in a variety of styles, sizes and colours.
-The most popular shade by far is ivory, diamond white, or pale cream, or sometimes pink or apricot shades.
+The most popular shade by far is ivory, diamond white, or pale cream, or sometimes champagne, light gold or blush.
 Normally, these are all sample dresses for you to try on and find your favourite.
 Brides usually know instinctively when they have found “the dress”.
 There’s no place for pressure selling in a bridal shop.

 Once your decision is made, the shop will order a new dress in your size and colour of choice.
 The sample dress system gives UK brides the greatest choice in the world.
 In many European countries, shops order bridal gowns in a range of sizes once or twice a year, and customers buy straight off the rail as you do with fashion.

 If you search any well-known label’s website for ideas, there will be a huge collection of dresses linked to suppliers.
 Bear in mind these suppliers dresses are available worldwide to retailers, and only a proportion will be found in UK shops as not all are on trend for the UK.

 Looking for a wedding dress with sleeves?
 An option is to choose a strapless wedding dress and add in a shrug or bolero for the ceremony.